MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 Agent mode enables you to assign complex code refactoring tasks to GitHub Copilot.
 The assigned tasks can include creating and/or updating multiple files.
 GitHub Copilot Agent processes tasks autonomously, testing and debugging updates as it works, and keeps you informed by reporting its progress in the Chat view.

-In this task, you'll use GitHub Copilot Agent to systematically refactor the ProcessOrder method by extracting smaller, focused methods while preserving the existing business logic and error handling behavior.
+In this task, you use GitHub Copilot Agent to systematically refactor the ProcessOrder method by extracting smaller, focused methods while preserving the existing business logic and error handling behavior.

 Use the following steps to complete this task: